• Skip to main content

 Baylor uses the CSS Profile to determine financial need for the university's need-based grant and scholarship programs.
 The extra information provided by the CSS Profile helps us to more fully understand your family circumstances.
 Because Baylor's institutional resources are limited, we must take the best measure of a family's ability to pay into account when awarding university funds to students.

-Some of the questions on the CSS Profile are also included on the FAFSA, so please ensure that you answer them correctly on both applications or your financial aid award package will be delayed while we work with you to resolve the conflicting information.
+Some of the questions on the CSS Profile are also included on the FAFSA, so please ensure that you answer them correctly on both applications or your financial aid offer will be delayed while we work with you to resolve the conflicting information.

 4. Am I required to complete the CSS Profile in order to apply to Baylor?